fangyiwen/YiwenFang-Book/README.md

 ## Chapter 7

 * One server is separated into two servers, UI server to serve static content and API server to host just the API.
 Remove any unnecessary components of dependencies/devDependencies in `package.json` for UI and API.
 Note: The website is accessed via the port of 8000, instead of 3000, from localhost.
+* Accommodate multiple environments via environment variables. `dotenv` should be installed.
+Therefore, predetermining the ports and the MongoDB URL is not needed.

 ---